 333 Developmental Deviations in Childhood and Adolescence

 (HBSE; 2 credits)

 This course examines deviations in childhood and adolescence from a biopsychosocial developmental perspective.
 A range of psychodynamic, cognitive, and other relevant theories will be studied as they shed light on the development of child and adolescent disorders.
 Specific clinical entities such as pervasive developmental delays, physiological disorders, and personality, cognitive, affective, and behavior disorders are considered in terms of their etiologies and features and in relation to the practice challenges they raise.
 Theories are critically examined in terms of the sociocultural contexts in which they develop and the cultural values and beliefs they express.
 Particular attention is given to the influences of gender, race, ethnicity, and other forms of diversity on the development of deviations, as well as to the impact on children and families of various kinds of oppression and deprivation.
 The ways in which abuse and neglect can shape development are also examined.
 Required course second summer for students with prior child development courses.
+This course is offered to students who successfully waive out of 330 by the deadline; 333 does not run if it is under-enrolled.
 Two quarter-hours.

 334 Racism in the United States: Implications for Social Work Practice